SSGoveia/mixedbredie.github.io/pgrouting-workshop.md

 Get VirtualBox [here](https://www.virtualbox.org/wiki/Downloads) or VMWare Player [here](https://my.vmware.com/en/web/vmware/free#desktop_end_user_computing/vmware_workstation_player/12_0) or, if you're running Linux, your package manager.

-To complete this workshop you will either need to boot you laptop from the live DVD or install one of the virualisation applications and run the ISO or VMDK as a virutal machine.
+To complete this workshop you will either need to boot you laptop from the live DVD or install one of the virtualisation applications and run the ISO or VMDK as a virtual machine.
 You'll need to be able to access the internet and also your USB ports.
 If you could test this before the workshop it would help make the experience a good one for all.

 ***